natecross123/Invoice-generator-/README.md

+Made this for my photography business open to use for ayone needing  free invoice generator

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.